cucumber/docs/content/docs/guides/parallel-execution.md

 # JUnit
 Cucumber can be executed in parallel using **JUnit and Maven test execution plugins**.
 In JUnit the **feature files are run in parallel rather than scenarios**, which means **all the scenarios in a feature file will be executed by the same thread**.
-One can use either Maven Surefire or Failsafe plugin for executing the runners.
+You can use either Maven Surefire or Failsafe plugin to execute the runners.

 - Create a Maven project in your favorite IDE.
 Add `cucumber-java8` and `cucumber-junit` **dependencies** to the `POM`.